HD video / single channel / 16:9 / 21:01 mins

 Web development by Facundo Hidalgo.

-“The blue dot” is a video-essay that departs from the Internet Archive in San Francisco to speculate on the ecological and epistemological networks woven around the internet.
-The blue dot represents a in real time sign of the users’ interaction with digital servers, but it also symbolizes the waters that define our planet’s cosmic address.
-The video-essay uses original and appropriated material to connect multiple techno-ecological networks on a planetary level, inquiring about the poetic and material relationship between water, knowledge, and the digital revolution.
+“The blue dot” is a video essay that departs from the Internet Archive in San Francisco to speculate on the ecological and epistemological networks woven around the internet.
+The blue dot represents a real time sign of users’ interaction with digital servers, but it also becomes a visual and material metaphor for planet Earth, the world’s oceans, and the internet as a watery technology.
+The video-essay uses original and appropriated material to weave a critical and non-linear story between the internet archive, the ocean, silicon valley, the library of Alexandria, and astrological imagery in order to address the poetic and material entanglement between technology, water cycles, and the production of knowledge as planetary networks.

 Special thanks to Michelle Krasowski, former librarian of the Internet Archive, for her collaboration with the narration of this film; to Rodrigo Pacheco for creating the original music; and to Carlos Gómez for the sound mix.